 Privileges of this category are pre-defined and included with every installation of MarkLogic Server.
-You can view them in the Execute Privileges Summary page of the Admin Interface (see instructions in Viewing an Execute Privilege in the Administrator's Guide).
+You can view them in the Execute Privileges Summary page of the Admin Interface (see instructions in Viewing an Execute Privilege in Administrating MarkLogic Server).